KnairdA/blog.kummerlaender.eu/source/00_content/articles/2014-01-05_disabling_methods_in_implicitly_instantiated_class_template_specializations_in_cpp.md

 ~~~
 {: .language-cpp}

-As we can see I am relying on the standard libraries `std::enable_if` template to enable the method only if the _Helper_ template argument equals the type _UndefinedEndian_.
+As we can see I am relying on the standard library's `std::enable_if` template to enable the method only if the _Helper_ template argument equals the type _UndefinedEndian_.
 One may wonder why I am supplying the `std::enable_if` template with the argument _Helper_ instead of directly specifying the class template argument _Endianess_.
 This was needed because of the following paragraph of the ISO C++ standard:

 > The implicit instantiation of a class template specialization causes the implicit instantiation of the declarations, but not of the definitions or default arguments, of the class member functions, [...]
 > ([ISO C++ Standard draft, N3337](http://www.open-std.org/jtc1/sc22/wg21/), p.
 346)